Date Updated: 08/22/2025

 Eye muscles

-In more than half of people who develop myasthenia gravis, their first signs and symptoms involve eye problems, such as:
+In more than half of people with myasthenia gravis, the first symptoms involve eye muscles, such as:

 Face and throat muscles

-In about 15% of people with myasthenia gravis, the first symptoms involve face and throat muscles, which can:
+In about 15% of people with myasthenia gravis, the first symptoms involve face and throat muscles.
+It may be hard to:

-• Impair speaking.
-Your speech might sound soft or nasal, depending on which muscles have been affected.
+• Speak.
+Your speech might sound soft or nasal, depending on which muscles are affected.

-• Cause difficulty swallowing.
-You might choke easily, making it difficult to eat, drink or take pills.
-In some cases, liquids you're trying to swallow come out your nose.
+• Swallow.
+You may choke easily, making it difficult to eat, drink or take pills.
+At times, when you swallow liquid, it may come out of your nose.

-• Affect chewing.
-The muscles used for chewing might tire halfway through a meal, particularly if you've been eating something hard to chew, such as steak.
+• Chew.
+The muscles used for chewing might tire halfway through a meal.
+This is especially true if you've been eating something hard to chew, such as steak.

 Neck and limb muscles

-Myasthenia gravis can also cause weakness in your neck, arms and legs.
-Weakness in your legs can affect how you walk.
-Weak neck muscles make it hard to hold up your head.
+Myasthenia gravis also may cause weakness in the neck, arms and legs.
+These symptoms may happen later as the condition worsens.
+Weakness in the legs can affect how you walk.
+Weak neck muscles can make it hard to hold up the head.

 When to see a doctor